MindFoundry/optaas-r-client/README.md

 ## Deployment

 For each production release, set the version in the `DESCRIPTION` file to match the version of the OPTaaS server and Python client.
-Then create a git tag in github with the same version.
+Then [create a new GitHub Release](https://github.com/MindFoundry/optaas-r-client/releases/new) with the same version.